-417 Comparing the formation depth and pressure gradients with the locations of HF-IS identified in this 418 study, we find that most of the HF-IS cases are found where the Haynesville Formation is at greater 419 depth, and within or adjacent to areas with higher pore pressure gradients.
-The implication that 420 increasing formation depth and increasing pore pressure gradient are risk factors for HF-IS in the 421 Haynesville is consistent with observations elsewhere (e.g., Eaton and Schultz, 2018; Ries et al., 2020).
+Comparing the formation depth and pressure gradients with the locations of HF-IS identified in this study, we find that most of the HF-IS cases are found where the Haynesville Formation is at greater depth, and within or adjacent to areas with higher pore pressure gradients.
+The implication that increasing formation depth and increasing pore pressure gradient are risk factors for HF-IS in the Haynesville is consistent with observations elsewhere (e.g., Eaton and Schultz 2018; Ries et al. 2020).
+Increased formation depth can drive increased induced seismicity risk for a number of reasons, including the potential for higher pore pressure gradients, and increased proximity to basement.

-422 Several studies have noted the importance of proximity to, and hydraulic connections into, basement 423 rocks (e.g., Skoumal et al., 2018; Pawley et al., 2018).
-Basement rocks are typically stiffer, and therefore able to support higher shear stresses; and they are older, and therefore likely to contain a 424 425 higher density of faulting.
-Skoumal et al. (2018) assessed the occurrence of HF-IS in the Appalachian 426 Basin, finding that HF-IS was more common during stimulation of the deeper Utica Formation, which 427 lies close to the basement, whereas HF-IS was very rare during stimulation of the overlying Marcellus Formation.
-The Marcellus is isolated from the basement by the Salina Group evaporites, and Skoumal 428 429 et al. (2018) argued that the presence of the Salina Group provides a hydraulic and geomechanical 430 barrier between the Marcellus and basement rocks, which may account for the absence of HF-IS in the
+Numerous studies have noted the importance of proximity to, and hydraulic connections into, basement rocks (e.g., Skoumal et al. 2018; Pawley et al.

+2018; Hincks et al. 2018).
+Basement rocks are typically stiffer, and therefore able to support higher shear stresses; and they are older, and therefore likely to contain a higher density of faulting.
+Skoumal et al. (2018) assessed the occurrence of HF-IS in the Appalachian Basin, finding that HF-IS was more common during stimulation of the deeper Utica Formation, which lies close to the basement, whereas HF-IS was very rare during stimulation of the overlying Marcellus Formation.
+The Marcellus is isolated from the basement by the Salina Group evaporites, and Skoumal et al. (2018) argued that the presence of the Salina Group provides a hydraulic and geomechanical barrier between the Marcellus and basement rocks, which may account for the absence of HF-IS in the Marcellus.